press-logos-2400×250-2023-1

 Learn about your competition

-Step one is ALWAYS the Landscape Analysis.
+And smart people know that step one is ALWAYS to understand your competitors.
+That’s why we start with a Landscape Analysis.
 To build a solid foundation we need to understand the competitive landscape, so we carefully research your target market, see who your competitors are and learn what they do well and what they do poorly.
 We need to know what your competitors do well because you need to be at least as good as they are and knowing what they do poorly lets us spot opportunity and low hanging fruit.
+Many of our clients are Nonprofits and Startups with a product that never existed before.
+Because of this they don’t think they have competitors.
+But a competitor is not an organization doing the same thing as you do.
+A competitor is any person or organization taking business, donations or membership away from you.

 Tell Your Brand Story

-Now that you understand what your competitors do well and what they do poorly, and now that you can articulate what it is that you do differently and better than they do, it is time to tell YOUR story.
+Patience is a super power.
+Only after you understand what your competitors do well and what they do poorly and can articulate what it is that you do differently and better than they do, it is time to tell YOUR story.

-While your value proposition explains HOW you are different and better, your story tells people WHY.
+Your Different and Better explains WHAT you do, your story tells people WHY you do it.
 People are story tellers by nature.
 It’s hardwired into our DNA.
 While being different and better definitely gives you an edge the reason WHY you do business instills trust and shows your customers that you care about them.
 Trust and caring of course is critical to the lifetime value of your customers.

-This is a great way to persuade new customers to join your community, and remind current customers why it’s great to be there.
-After all it’s a whole lot easier to keep the customers you have than to always be looking for new ones.
+Your Brand Story is not only a great way to persuade new customers to join your community but it is also a great way to remind your current customers why they love you.
+After all it’s a whole lot easier to keep the customers, clients and members you have than to always be looking for new ones.

 Create Your Business or Product Name